 A director’s loan is defined as any money which a director or close family member receives from a company which is not: a salary, dividend or expense repayment; or money they’ve previously paid into or loaned the company.

-Although a director’s loan is not considered to be a payment in the same way as salary or dividends, it is vital that accurate records are retained, as director’s loans are subject to their own tax rules.
+Although a director’s loan is not considered to be a payment in the same way as salary or dividends, it is vital that accurate records are retained.
+This is because directors’ loans are subject to their own tax rules.
 These records are known as a director’s loan account (DLA) or director’s current account.

 What should be recorded in a director’s loan account?